Introduction to City Planning: History, Theory and Practice

 In the first two-thirds of the semester, this class explores the history of city and regional planning, through readings, lectures, discussions, and field trips.
 Professor Ammon’s section focuses mainly on Anglo-American planning history, while Professor Vitiello’s section is more international in scope.
-The two sections meet together for the last third of the course, when lectures by professors from Penn Design offer a broad introduction to contemporary planning practice.
+The two sections meet together for the last third of the course, when lectures by professors from the Weitzman School offer a broad introduction to contemporary planning practice.

 Quantitative Planning Analysis Methods